MarkBebawy/Bachelor-Thesis-Cyclotomic-Polynomial-Factorisation-with-SageMath/README.md

 #### Cyclotomic Polynomial Factorisation-v4-CODE_ONLY.ipynb
 - This notebook contains the same code as in the notebook above, but without the elaborate discussion about the results.
 Use this file to run your own cylotomic polynomial factorisation experiments.

+### cycloFact.py
+- Same code as above, but without example and just a python file, for the people that don't prefer to use jupyter notebooks.

 #### 'images/'
 - overviewThesis.png: the image used above